 Goodwill is tested for impairment annually and whenever there is indication that the goodwill may be impaired.
-Intangible assets, property plant and equipment and investments in subsidiaries are tested for impairment whenever there is any objective evidence or indication that these assets may be impaired.
+Intangible assets, property plant and equipment and investments in subsidiaries and associated companies are tested for impairment whenever there is any objective evidence or indication that these assets may be impaired.

 The recoverable amounts of these assets and where applicable, cash-generating units, have been determined based on higher of fair value less costs to sell and value-in-use calculations.
-The calculation of value-in-use requires the use of estimates (Note 16(b) and Note 17(c)).
-The carrying amounts of non-financial assets are disclosed in Notes 15 to 17.
+The calculation of value-in-use requires the use of estimates (Note 18(b) and Note 19(c)).
+The carrying amounts of non-financial assets are disclosed in Notes 16 to 19.